tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 ## Design goals and limitations

-AI Town's game engine has a few design goals:
+game engine has a few design goals:

 - Try to be as close to a regular Convex app as possible.
 Use regular client hooks (like `useQuery`) when possible, and store game state in regular tables.